horizonjohn/SketchViT/README.md

 #### 1.1.2 Evaluate model

-- Modify the path of the training model and use the following command:
+- Modify the path of the training model and use the following command :

 ```
 python accuracy.py